 - Bit 2 – SUMPC (Stop of Usage Measurement to Pause Charging): if this bit is set to "1", it indicates that the UP function shall stop the usage measurement for all URRs with the "ASPOC" flag set to "1".

 - Bit 3 – HRSBOM (HR-SBO Mode): if this bit is set to "1" at the V-UPF acting as Local PSA in the VPLMN, it indicates that the PDU session is working in HR-SBO mode.

+- Bit X– MRAI (MoQ Relay Address Indication): if this bit shall be set to "1", the CP function indicates the UP function to provide MoQ relay address.

-- Bit 4 to 8 – Spare, for future use, shall be set to"0" by the sender and discarded by the receiver.
+- Bit X to 8 – Spare, for future use, shall be set to"0" by the sender and discarded by the receiver.